Khloe Kardashian, Tristan Thompson Reported Due Date and Baby Name Revealed

 Khloe Kardashian’s due date is reportedly sometime in February of next year, which is around the time Kylie Jenner is also expected to give birth.
 “They are looking at it like a unifying experience for them as sisters,” an insider told Evening Standard.

 Kardashian has been very open about her desire to have children.
-On an episode in Keeping Up with The Kardashians, she revealed that Thompson wants to have five or six kids with her.
+On an episode of Keeping Up with The Kardashians, she revealed that Thompson wants to have five or six kids with her.
 “We could start at one and then grow from there,” she said.

 The Kocktails With Khloe host is said to be three months pregnant, but the entire Kardashian-Jenner brood has remained quiet about both pregnancies.
 The most that came out of the famous reality show family was a cryptic statement from Kris Jenner at Milan Fashion Week.
-When The Hollywood Reporter asked for a confirmation on Kylie Jenner’s pregnancy with Travis Scott, the Kardashian-Jenner matriarch neither said yes or no, and simply stated, “It wouldn’t be the family if something didn’t happen every single day.”
+When The Hollywood Reporter asked for confirmation on Kylie Jenner’s pregnancy with Travis Scott, the Kardashian-Jenner matriarch simply stated, “It wouldn’t be the family if something didn’t happen every single day.”

 Although the sex of Khloe Kardashian’s baby hasn’t been revealed, a source previously told Hollywood Life that she wants a baby girl.
 The source explained that Thompson is a “total momma’s boy” who grew up with “all boys in his family.”
 He also has a son with his ex-girlfriend, Jordan Craig.
 “Khloe feels that having a little girl would give him an amazing, new experience,” the source shared.